 To apply: (1) submit a completed Endorsement Application and application fee, and (2) request the licensing authority in the state where you are currently licensed to mail a Certification of Licensure to the Virginia Board for Barbers and Cosmetology.
 However, if you originally obtained licensure in a jurisdiction other than the state where you currently hold a license, the Certification of Licensure should come from the original jurisdiction where you completed your training and exams.

 Please refer to the Virginia regulations for the hours of instruction and training required to qualify for licensure.
-If you completed less than those hours to qualify for your current license from another state, also complete and include with the application the Training and Experience Verification Form.
+If you completed less than 80% of the required hours to qualify for your current license from another state, you are not eligible for licensure by endorsement.
+For more information, refer to the Board's guidance document on Endorsement Education Requirements.

 Send in the renewal fee, make checks payable to the Treasurer of Virginia, and include your license number on your check.If you have had a change of address, include a letter with your new address.
 Mail this information to:Board for Barbers and CosmetologyDepartment of Professional & Occupational Regulation9960 Mayland Drive, Suite 400Richmond, VA 23233You CANNOT continue to practice in Virginia after your license has expired.